 The medieval warfare game Chivalry 2 released in June 2021 and the developer already has a roadmap in place.
-Everything from minor bug fixes to huge content updates is planned such as the new Galencourt map.
-It doesn’t hurt to take a look at their roadmap in case you’re hitting a frustrating bug or looking for upcoming updates.
+Everything from minor bug fixes to huge content updates like new maps and modes.
+It doesn’t hurt to take a look at the roadmap in case you hit a frustrating bug or are looking for upcoming updates.

 Currently Planned Chivalry 2 Updates